Hot Brown: Ingredients

-The Hot Brown is an open-faced sandwich of turkey breast and ham and bacon, covered in creamy Mornay sauce and baked or broiled until the bread is crisp and the sauce begins to brown.
-Cheddar cheese or American cheese may be added for the sauce.
+The Hot Brown is an open-faced sandwich of turkey breast and bacon, covered in creamy Mornay sauce and baked or broiled until the bread is crisp and the sauce begins to brown.
 Alternatives for garnishes include tomatoes, mushroom slices, and, very rarely, canned peaches.

 Some Hot Browns also include ham with the turkey, and either pimentos or tomatoes over the sauce, and imitation Hot Browns sometimes substitute a commercial cheese sauce instead of the Mornay.

 When Fred K. Schmidt created the Hot Brown, its sliced roast turkey was a rarity, as turkey was usually reserved for holiday feasts.
 The original Hot Brown included the sliced turkey on an open-faced white toast sandwich, with Mornay sauce covering it, with a sprinkling of Parmesan cheese, completed by being oven-broiled until bubbly.
 Pimento and bacon strips were then added to it.
 After its debut, it quickly became the choice of 95% of the Brown Hotel's restaurant customers.

 The dish is a local specialty and favorite of the Louisville area, and is popular throughout Kentucky.
 It was long unavailable at its point of origin, as the Brown Hotel was shuttered from 1971 to 1985.